yosoufe/DRLND_Collaboration_Competition_P3/report.md

 #### MADDPG

-It solved it in **460** epochs.
+It solved the environment in **460** epochs.
 Remember that in each epoch two sets of Neural Networks are being updated.
 So the computation is heavier in MADDPG rather than simple DDPG.

 <img src="imgs_vids/MADDPG_Training_e460.png" alt="drawing" height="900"/>

 #### DDPG

-It solved it in aroung **1100** epochs.
+It solved the environment in around **1100** epochs.
 Remember that in each epoch only one set of Neural Networks are being updated.
 So the computation is less in DDPG rather than MADDPG.

 <img src="imgs_vids/DDPGTraining.png" alt="drawing" height="900"/>